EBZebra/docs/edge/source/guide/configreference.md

 	<FitToScreenEnabled value="0"/>

 ### FontFamily
 Specifies the default font to use when rendering text in web pages.
-The specified font should be a TrueType font present on the device.
-On Windows, the default font has been set to 'Tahoma' as this is present on all Symbol Technologies WM / CE devices.
+Should be a TrueType font present on the device.
+Default font for all Zebra Technologies WM/CE devices is preset to ‘Tahoma’ and on Enterprise Tablet is 'Droid Sans Fallback.'
+The specified font must be stored in \Windows for WM/CE, and /system/fonts for Enterprise Tablet.
 Note that Tahoma has no italic or oblique variants.
-On the Enterprise Tablet the default is Droid Sans Fallback.
-The specified font must be stored in `\Windows` for Windows WM / CE devices, or `/system/fonts for Enterprise Tablet`.

 **Possible Values**